 The key reason businesses use perpetual inventory systems is that it gives them better control over their inventory.
 Real-time data gathering and reporting reduces over and understocking.
 So businesses can ultimately get more value from their stock.

-2. Optimizes inventory levels
+2. Optimises inventory levels

 A perpetual inventory software should be able to use current and historic sales data to make sure stock is kept at optimal levels.